-Prerequisite or Parallel: ART121 or permission of the instructor.
+Prerequisite or Parallel: ENG E101, Satisfaction of the Computer Literacy Requirement.

 A study of graphic design and typography.
 Students will take an idea from rough layout to tight composition.
 Typography problems will emphasize the use of letter forms as elements of visual design and expressive potential.